-- 1. Have and maintain a minimum 2.500 cumulative grade point average on a 4.000 scale in all work completed and a grade of C or above in CORE 1043, 1053 Composition I and II, EDFN 2003 Foundations of Education, and Mathematics for the Liberal Arts or an approved math course.
+- 1. Have and maintain a minimum 2.500 cumulative grade point average on a 4.000 scale in all work completed and a grade of C or above in CORE 1043, 2053 Composition I and II or EDFN 2033 Professional Writing in Education, EDFN 2003 Foundations of Education, and Mathematics for the Liberal Arts or an approved math course.
 (An overall 2.5 GPA and 2.5 GPA in their teaching field/major and professional education is required for admission to the professional Semester for student teaching.)
 Receive a satisfactory evaluation of academic and personal qualities by the academic advisor, and by two other faculty members from inside or outside the unit.
 The Director of Teacher Education will also check for clearance with the Dean of Students. - 2.
-Receive at least the minimum state scores on the Praxis I Tests of Reading, Writing and Math.
+Receive at least the minimum state scores on the Praxis Core Tests of Reading, Writing and Math.

-Candidates generally should be admitted to the Teacher Education Program no later than the semester following the successful completion of Foundations of Education.
+Candidates generally need to be admitted to the Teacher Education Program no later than the semester following the successful completion of Foundations of Education.